iiasa/message-ix-models/doc/global/energy/conversion/electricity.rst

 Electricity
 ***********

-|name| covers a large number of electricity generation options utilizing a wide range of primary energy sources.
+|MESSAGEix| covers a large number of electricity generation options utilizing a wide range of primary energy sources.
 For fossil-based electricity generation technologies, typically a number of different technology variants with different efficiencies, environmental characteristics and costs are represented
 For example, in the case of coal,
-|name| distinguishes subcritical and supercritical pulverized coal (PC) power plants
+|MESSAGEix| distinguishes subcritical and supercritical pulverized coal (PC) power plants
 where the subcritical variant is available with and without flue gas desulpherization/denox and one internal gasification combined cycle (IGCC) power plant.
 The supercritical PC and IGCC plants are also available with carbon capture and storage (CCS) which also can be retrofitted to some of the existing PC power plants (see :numref:`fig-elec-fossil-nuc`).
-:numref:`tab-elec` below shows the different power plant types represented in |name|.
+:numref:`tab-elec` below shows the different power plant types represented in |MESSAGEix|.

 .. _fig-elec-fossil-nuc:
 .. figure:: /_static/electricity_generation_fossil_nuclear.png

-   Schematic diagram of the fossil and nuclear power plants represented in |name|.
+   Schematic diagram of the fossil and nuclear power plants represented in |MESSAGEix|.

-Four different nuclear power plant types are represented in |name|, i.e. two light water reactor types, a fast breeder reactor, and a high temperature reactor, but only the two light water types are included in the majority of scenarios being developed with |name| in the recent past.
+Four different nuclear power plant types are represented in |MESSAGEix|, i.e. two light water reactor types, a fast breeder reactor, and a high temperature reactor, but only the two light water types are included in the majority of scenarios being developed with |MESSAGEix| in the recent past.
-In addition, |name| includes a representation of the nuclear fuel cycle, including reprocessing and the plutonium fuel cycle, and keeps track of the amounts of nuclear waste being produced.
+In addition, |MESSAGEix| includes a representation of the nuclear fuel cycle, including reprocessing and the plutonium fuel cycle, and keeps track of the amounts of nuclear waste being produced.

-The conversion of five renewable energy sources to electricity is represented in |name|
+The conversion of five renewable energy sources to electricity is represented in |MESSAGEix|
 (see :numref:`fig-elec-renewable`).
 For wind power,
 both on- and offshore electricity generation are covered